THESPIKE.GG

 Guns are the weapons you’ll use in Apex Legends to defeat your enemies, whether you’re playing the standard Battle Royale mode, or games like Control or Team Deathmatch.

-As of February 2024, there are 29 different weapons in Apex to choose from, and other than the Bocek Compound Bow, they’re all guns.
+There are many weapons in Apex to choose from, and other than the Bocek Compound Bow, they’re all guns.
 Unless you’re part of a distant alien race who’s never played a Battle Royale game (or any shooter at all, for that matter!), you’ll recognize the different categories these weapons fall into…

 • Assault Rifles – aka ARs.
 They’re great for mid- and close-range gunfights, and a fan favorite gun choice in most shooters.